smorad/um_cisc_7404/02_bandits.typ

 *Question:* What is this? #pause

 *Answer:* #pause
-- An infinitely large set of all real numbers greater than zero #pause
+- An infinitely large set #pause
 - The results of evaluating $f(x) = sqrt(x)$ for all positive real numbers